Meet the Mentoring Committee

 “Despite the many strides the profession has made in the last few decades, there are still instances where certain experiences are isolating for women.
 It is important to know and remember that support is available to each WLAO member and to reach out.

 Having a mentor early on in your legal career is very important.
-These relationships may help you define the practice areas you may want to practice in or the kind of lifestyle you may have to live.
-We now aim to create similar opportunities that we benefitted from for others through the mentoring committee.”
+These relationships may help you define the practice areas you may want to practice in or the kind of lifestyle you desire.”

 It is the responsibility of the mentoring committee to provide information and networking opportunities by advising and matching newer Association members or those contemplating job changes or desiring guidance with established and experienced members.
 To accomplish this goal the committee will plan, promote and present regular opportunities for the of Association’s membership to meet.
 Applications for Mentoring program participation are solicited throughout the year, so that mentors and mentees can be matched.